allenai/vampire/README.md

 sh scripts/download_ag.sh
 ```

-This will make an `examples/ag` directory with train, dev, test files from the AG News corpus.
+This will make an `examples/ag` directory with train, dev, test files from the AG News corpus.t

 ## Preprocess data